halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-year-processing.md

 ## Payment Summary Processing Steps

-1. Enter Employment Termination Payments (ETPs) for your Terminated employees.

-*Departments/Payroll/Employee Maintenance/Payroll Employee card/Navigate ribbon/ Employment Termination Pay card*
+1. Enter **Employment Termination Payments** (ETPs) for your Terminated employees.
+Go to the following menu: *Departments/Payroll/Employee Maintenance/Payroll Employee card/Navigate ribbon/ Employment Termination Pay card*

-2. Enter Fringe Benefits (FBT) Gross amounts for your Employees.

-*Departments/Payroll/Employee Maintenance/Payroll Employee card/Tax tab/Fringe Benefit Amount field.*
+2. Enter **Fringe Benefits** (FBT) Gross amounts for your Employees.
+Go to the following menu: *Departments/Payroll/Employee Maintenance/Payroll Employee card/Tax tab/Fringe Benefit Amount field.*

-3. Run the [“Payment Summary Proof List”](#payment-summary-proof-list) without producing the Payment Summaries or ATO file and then reconcile the employees YTD values against the Posted Payment Summary report
+3. Run the [“Payment Summary Proof List”](#payment-summary-proof-list) without producing the Payment Summaries or ATO file and then reconcile the employees YTD values against the Posted Payment Summary report.

 4. Once you have reconciled the Payroll you must produce the Payment Summaries together with any Employment Termination Payment Summaries and the ATO EPS file.

-Payment Summaries may be re-printed at any time and will indicate that they are amended on the top of the page.
+Payment Summaries may be re-printed at any time and if adjustments have been made to the employee's pay, the Payment Summary will indicate that they it has been **Amended** on the top of the page.

 ## YTD Accumulator Code Update

 The Pay Transaction Types paid to employees are accumulated to Payment Summary YTD Accumulation codes.
 The codes are used to accumulate YTD amounts reported on the employee’s payment summary.

-Only Pay Transaction Type codes that have an YTD Accumulation code assigned on the General tab are printed on the Payment Summaries.
+Only Pay Transaction Type codes that have an YTD Accumulation code assigned on the **General** FastTab are printed on the Payment Summaries.

-When the Payment Summary YTD Accumulation code has not been correctly applied to the Pay Transaction Type you must correct the PS YTD Accumulation code assigned to the Pay Transaction and then run the YTD Accumulation Code Update to update the values in the Employee Ledger table.
+When the Payment Summary YTD Accumulation code has not been correctly applied to the Pay Transaction Type you must correct the PS YTD Accumulation code assigned to the [Pay Transaction](au-payroll-setup-pay-transaction-types.md) and then run the YTD Accumulation Code Update to update the values in the Employee Ledger table.

-You must select the Tax year and then click “OK”
+You must select the Tax year and then click **OK**

-When you have finished you can continue End of Year Processing

-*Departments/Payroll/EOFY Processing/End of Tax Year/YTD Accumulation Code Update*
+When you have finished you can continue End of Year Processing.
+Go to the following menu: *Departments/Payroll/EOFY Processing/End of Tax Year/YTD Accumulation Code Update*

 Run this report to update any changes made in the YTD Accumulation for Payment Summaries of any Pay Transaction Types.
 Running the report updates YTD figures according to new settings made.